Rate-In: Information-Driven Adaptive Dropout Rates for Improved Inference-Time Uncertainty Estimation: Appendix A: Reproducibility

 BUC highlights the model's ability to assign higher uncertainty to critical boundary areas, ensuring robust uncertainty evaluation essential for clinical decision-making.

 \item \textbf{Interval Efficiency Ratio (IER):} Measures the trade-off between predictive interval width and its coverage probability (PICP), quantifying the efficiency of uncertainty estimation.
-The **interval width** represents the average range of the prediction intervals and is calculated as: where \( Z \) represents the Z-score corresponding to the desired confidence level (e.g., \( Z = 1.96 \) for 95\% confidence intervals), and \( \sigma_i \) denotes the predicted standard deviation, calculated as the standard deviation of the Monte Carlo (MC) predictions at each data point \( i \).
+The interval width represents the average range of the prediction intervals and is calculated as:

+where \( Z \) represents the Z-score corresponding to the desired confidence level (e.g., \( Z = 1.96 \) for 95\% confidence intervals), and \( \sigma_i \) denotes the predicted standard deviation, calculated as the standard deviation of the Monte Carlo (MC) predictions at each data point \( i \).

-The **PICP** quantifies the proportion of true values \( y_{\text{true}} \) that fall within the predicted intervals and is defined as: where \( \mathbb{I} \) is the indicator function, \( \mu_i \) is the predicted mean, and \( N \) is the number of samples.
+The PICP quantifies the proportion of true values \( y_{\text{true}} \) that fall within the predicted intervals and is defined as: